 Signs of Ovulation

-When and how do you know whether you’re ovulating, and how long does it last?
-Here are the key ovulation signals to look out for, as well as methods for predicting when ovulation will occur
+When and how do you recognize ovulation, and for how long does it last?
+Here are the most important ovulation symptoms, as well as methods for predicting when ovulation will occur.

 - What exactly is ovulation?